-The purpose of the Host Agency Contractor Agreement is to set out our mutual obligations, including the services you will provide, how much you will be paid, and how either party may end the relationship.
+The purpose of the Host Agency Contractor Agreement is to set out our mutual obligations, including the services you will provide, how much you will be paid, and expectations.
 It is important for you to be familiar with your Agreement and the standards relevant to the services that you are providing.
-If you have any questions, please reach out to Kelly Lott, Home Share Manager.
-Her contact information is located on page 3 of this guide.